canonical/vanilla-framework/docs/base/_forms.md

 ### Checkboxes and radios

-Checkboxes and radios are used for selecting one or multiple options
+Checkboxes and radios are used for selecting one or multiple options, respectively.

 <form>
     <input type="checkbox" id="checkExample1">